FredrikPedersen/Learning_Kotlin/README.md

 ### Statements as Expressions

- - Statements in Kotlin can be used as expressions
+ - Statements in Kotlin can be used as expressions, thus has implicit return values.

 ```Kotlin
 fun biggestNumber(value1: Int, value2: Int): Int {